An Overtaking Trajectory Planning Framework Based on Spatio-temporal Topology and Reachable Set Analysis Ensuring Time Efficiency: Experimental Results and Discussion

 \subsubsection{The effect of different fitting parameters on trajectory quality}

-In this section, we evaluate how fitting parameters affect the feasibility of the trajectory.
-Given a trajectory skeleton and under the uncertainty of the given control inputs, the lower-layer planner evaluates different polynomial trajectories in parallel and selects the optimal one as the final overtaking trajectory.
+In this section, we evaluate how fitting parameters affect the trajectories.
+Given a topological skeleton and under the uncertainty of the given control inputs, the lower-layer planner evaluates different polynomial trajectories in parallel and selects the optimal one as the final overtaking trajectory.
 The polynomial trajectories are generated by (\ref{refine_traj}), where we fix $\alpha_1 = 1$ and vary the value of $\alpha_2$ 0 to 1.The fitting parameter scale factor $r_\alpha = \frac{\alpha_2}{\alpha_1}$.
-A smaller $r_\alpha$ indicates that the fitted trajectory is closer to the trajectory skeleton.
-As shown in Figure \ref{fig_diff_a}, the shapes of the fitting curves for these different values are displayed.
-Since the trajectory skeleton is guaranteed to be collision-free, the closer the trajectory is to the skeleton, the more likely it is to avoid collisions, but at the expense of reduced smoothness.
-Conversely, larger values of $r_\alpha$ result in higher smoothness for the trajectory, but they also lead to a greater deviation from the trajectory skeleton, which may increase the risk of collisions.
+A smaller $r_\alpha$ indicates that the fitted trajectory is closer to the topological skeleton.
+As shown in Figure \ref{fig_diff_a}, the shapes of the fitting curves for these different values are displayed. \revmwl{Since the topological skeleton is inherently collision-free by construction, the closer the trajectory adheres to the skeleton, the lower the collision risk, albeit at the expense of reduced smoothness.} Conversely, larger values of $r_\alpha$ result in higher smoothness for the trajectory, but they also lead to a greater deviation from the topological skeleton, which may increase the risk of collisions.
 Here are descriptions of several key metrics used to evaluate the trajectory: \begin{itemize} \item $\bm{len}$ : the length of trajectory \item $\bm{T}$ : the time to reach the trajectory endpoint. \item $\bm{d_{o,min}}$ : the minimum distance between the trajectory and obstacles. \item $\bm{R_o}$ : the portion of the trajectory where the distance to obstacles is less than $r_{th}$ relative to the entire trajectory. \item $\bm{J_s}$ : the smoothness of the trajectory. \item $\bm{J_{\dot{\delta}}}$ : the rate of change of the front wheel steering angle as the vehicle follows the trajectory. \end{itemize} Among the aforementioned metrics, $len$ and $T$ represent the efficiency of trajectory execution. $d_{o,min}$ and $R_o$ represent the safety of the trajectory.
 And $J_s$ and $J_{\dot{\delta}}$ represent the stability of the control inputs for the trajectory.
 We define an operator $IP(\cdot)$ that represents the percentage improvement of the current value relative to a reference value.
 For example, $IP(T) = \frac{T_r-T_c}{T_r}$, $IP(T)$ is the proportion by which the completion time $T_c$ of the current trajectory is reduced compared to the completion time $T_r$ of the reference trajectory.